Undergraduate Course: Genes and Gene Action 2 (BILG08003)

 On completion of this course, the student will be able to:

-- Br able to explain how genetics is used to analyse a variety of biological phenomena
+- Be able to explain how genetics is used to analyse a variety of biological phenomena

-- Be able to analyse genetic data and to carry out genetic experiments
+- Be able to carry out genetic experiments and to analyse and interpret the results of these experiments

 |The primary text for the course is:|